Mad About Berries

 How to Sow Plants in Plastic Pots

 From time to time, one has to plant lots of different seeds.
-One of the options is to use styrofoam or similar containers with premade holes for plants – this is very useful and quick method when you have to sow one sort of plant per container (like strawberries).
-If you want to sow only few plants of one sort, but many sorts, you need small plastic cups.
+One of the options is to use styrofoam or similar containers with premade holes for plants – this is a very useful and quick method when you have to sow one sort of plant per container (like strawberries).

 bulk potting

 Small plastic cups come in different sizes and colors.
-Usually, I take ordinary white cups with 0.1 - 0.2l of volume.
+Usually, I take ordinary white cups with 3-7 ounces (0.1 - 0.2 liters) of volume.

-Note: be very careful not to burn yourself or make some damage ...
+Note: be very careful not to burn yourself or cause some damage ...

 bulk potting

-If you are quick, you can make holes in five – six cups per one heating.
+If you are quick, you can make holes in five–six cups per heating.

 And if you are using tweezers, you'll get two small holes instead of one.